mponce0/SystemTools/src-content/vim_commands.md

      `:%s/oldTEXT/NewText/g`

    -  remove the last character from every line in the file.
-Use it if every line in the file ends with ^M as the result of a file transfer.
+Use it if every line in the file ends with ^M as the result of a file being transferred among different OSes.
 Execute it when the cursor is on the first line of the file

       `:%s/.$//`

-   - remove ^M can be also achieve more precisely by searching for the "^M^ sequence, however it ^M should be written as the combination of CTRL-V and CTRL-M, i.e. pressing `CTRL-V-M`
+   - remove ^M can be also achieve more precisely by searching for the "^M" sequence, however it ^M should be written as the combination of `CTRL-V` __and__ `CTRL-M`, i.e. pressing `CTRL-V-M` simulatenously

        `:%s/^M//g`